Important, you must read and understand – Please choose one of the following options for small cabins under 10m2:

 You will not need a building consent to add an accessory building to your property, like a sleepout, garden shed, granny flat or cabin, provided the building

-If your accessory building is more than 10 square metres in floor area, or is close to other buildings or fences, you may also need a resource consent, depending on the rules in the applicable District Plan
+If your accessory building is more than 30 square metres in floor area, or is close to other buildings or fences, you may also need a resource consent, depending on the rules in the applicable District Plan

 Note the floor area of an accessory building is included in any calculations of maximum permitted building coverage for your whole site under the planning rules.

 This is written to the best knowledge and research of the writer.
-SheShed and Homelandz take no responsibility for misguided, misused information.
+SheShed take no responsibility for misguided, misused information.
 This is correct at the date written and it is instructed that all purchasers of sheds do their own investigation to what consents apply in their local council.

-If you wish to assemble yourself, we recommend a builder or a home handyman with sound building knowledge / Trade skills put these up.
+If you wish to assemble yourself, we recommend a home handyman with sound building knowledge / Trade skills put these up.
 They come with clear building instructions with photos as well as a video showing 2 x tradesman installing a shed.
 It is quicker and easier with 2 people.